WebDevGirl/laravel-geo-demo/readme.md

 - **Following** (user_user) <-- this generate subscriber's friend list
 - **Broadcasts** (space_user) <-- this generates mover's profile feed
   - When a mover's current_location is in a public space then it will be in the broast table
+- **Tracking**  <-- This will be the stored lat/long of where the user is 'right now'

 ## Manual SQL That Needs to be Translation into Laravel